cran/dexterMST/README.md

 install.packages('dexterMST')
 ```

-If you encounter a bug, please post a minimal reproducible example on [github](https://github.com/jessekps/dexter/issues).
-We post news and examples on a [blog](http://dexterities.netlify.com), it's also the place for general questions.
+If you encounter a bug, please post a minimal reproducible example on
+[github](https://github.com/jessekps/dexter/issues).
+We post news and
+examples on a [blog](http://dexterities.netlify.com), it’s also the
+place for general questions.

 Example
 -------